Innohep Patient Information Including Side Effects

 What is tinzaparin (Innohep)?

-Tinzaparin is an anticoagulant (blood thinner) that prevents the formation of blood clots.
+Tinzaparin is an anticoagulant that helps prevent the formation of blood clots.

 Tinzaparin is used together with warfarin (Coumadin) to treat a type of blood clot called deep vein thrombosis (DVT), which can lead to blood clots in the lungs (pulmonary embolism).

-Tinzaparin may also be used for other purposes not listed in this medication guide.
+Tinzaparin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of tinzaparin (Innohep)?